 Although students file for graduation with Toulouse Graduate School, it does not mean they will graduate.
-When the student is finished writing and presenting their applied thesis/practicum, the committee decides if the student has satisfactorily completed the applied thesis/practicum.
-For students submitting a thesis, the committee will sign an Oral Defense Form, which signals the graduate school that the student has "passed" and is ready to graduate.
+When the student is finished writing and presenting their applied thesis, the committee decides if the student has satisfactorily completed the applied thesis.
+If the report and presentation are satisfactory, the committee will sign an Oral Defense Form, which signals the graduate school that the student has "passed" and is ready to graduate.

-Rollover Option: Thesis Track
+Rollover Option